 For Azores Airlines, the renewed sale process is a critical attempt to stabilize the carrier, attract private capital, and satisfy EU restructuring commitments.
 For the Azores, the stakes are larger than ownership: the airline is tied directly to tourism, diaspora traffic, territorial connectivity, and links between the islands, mainland Portugal, Europe, and North America.

 Binter may be the most strategically natural bidder because it already understands island aviation and has an existing codeshare relationship with SATA.
-Icelandair, meanwhile, would bring a more transatlantic network logic.
+Contrary to recent reports online, Icelandair is not an interested party.

 The key point for now is precision: Azores Airlines has not been sold.
-The sale process is being prepared, several parties have shown informal interest, and Binter and Icelandair are among the names being discussed.
-The next real milestone will be whether those expressions of interest become non-binding offers — and then binding bids — before the EU restructuring clock runs out.
+The sale process is being prepared, several parties have shown informal interest, and Binter is the name being discussed.
+The next real milestone will be whether this expression of interest becomes a non-binding offer — and then a binding bid — before the EU restructuring clock runs out.

 .webp)